skadio/ner4opt/README.md

 # Problem Description
 problem_description = "Cautious Asset Investment has a total of $ 150,000 to manage and decides to invest it in money market fund , which yields a 2 % return as well as in foreign bonds , which gives and average rate of return of 10.2 % .
 Internal policies require PAI to diversify the asset allocation so that the minimum investment in money market fund is 40 % of the total investment .
 Due to the risk of default of foreign countries , no more than 40 % of the total investment should be allocated to foreign bonds .
 How much should the Cautious Asset Investment allocate in each asset so as to maximize its average return ?"

-# Ner4Opt Model options: lexical, lexical_plus, semantic, hybrid.
-Defaults to hybrid model
+# Ner4Opt Model options: lexical, lexical_plus, semantic, hybrid (default).
-ner4opt = Ner4Opt()
+ner4opt = Ner4Opt(model="hybrid")

-# Extracts a list of dictionaries corresponding to each entity in the problem description.
+# Extracts a list of dictionaries corresponding to entities found in the given problem description.
-# Each dictionary holds keys for start (starting character index of the entity), end (ending character index of the entity), word (entity), entity_group (entity label) and score (confidence score for the entity)
+# Each dictionary holds keys for the following:
+# start (starting character index of the entity), end (ending character index of the entity)
+# word (entity), entity_group (entity label) and score (confidence score for the entity)
 entities = ner4opt.get_entities(problem_description)

 # Output
-print(entities)

-# Showing a prettyprint of few entities for understanding
+print("Number of entities found: ", len(entities))

+# Example output
 [
-    {
-        ...
-    },

     {
         'start': 32,
         'end': 37,